Giro d'Italia Preview & Betting Tips

 This goes to the rider who performs best over the mountains, the King of the Mountains!
 Each climb is given a classification, and points are awarded based on difficulty; bonus points are also on offer.

-Italy and Spain have been the two most dominant forces in this market, winning a total of fifty-six between them, with forty for Italy and sixteen for Spain.
+Italy and Spain have been the two most dominant forces in this market, winning a total of fifty-seven between them, with forty-one for Italy and sixteen for Spain.

-Since 2007, the winner has come from either of those two countries in eleven of those nineteen years, however, the tide is turning, with only one win (2025) in the last six tours.
+Since 2007, the winner has come from either of those two countries in twelve of those twenty years, including wins for Italians at the last two tours.

 Last Ten Giro d'Italia King of the Mountains Winners